thinktandem/tandem/site/blog/2017-03-03-connecting-to-a-remote-platform-sh-database.md

 ---
 title: "Connecting to a Remote Platform.sh Database"
 tags:
   - localdev
   - devops
+  - development
   - serundeputy
 author: "Geoff St. Pierre"
 date: "2017-03-03"
 summary: "Connecting to a remote Database on platform.sh is simple (when you know how)!"